Computational aspects of robust optimized certainty equivalents and option pricing: Introduction

 see Example \ref{ex:avar.formula} for different penalizations $\varphi$ and different distances.
 In other terms, the robust average value-at-risk is the same as the standard average value-at-risk plus an ``uncertainty premium'' $\delta/\alpha$.
 The above formula was obtained by \citet{Wozabal14} in the case where the existence of a dominating probability measure is assumed.
 In the particular case where $\varphi = \infty1_{(\delta,\infty]}$, convex dual representations of $\mathcal{R}$ and applications thereof to stochastic programming have been recently studied.
 The first contribution is due to \citet{Esfahani} who derive the duality formula when $d_c$ is the first order Wasserstein distance, $\mu_0$ the empirical measure, and the function $f$ is convex with a special structure.
 We refer to \citet{Zhao-Guan} for a similar setting and another class of objective functions $f$. \citet{Bla-Mur} and \citet{Gao-Kle} obtain the result on a general Polish space and for lower semicontinuous cost functions $c$ and upper semicontinuous integrable functions $f$.
 The proof given in the present paper is essentially more direct.
 It relies on a version of Choquet's capacitability theorem and applies for measurable functions.

 The application of this duality goes well beyond dimension reduction for robust optimized certainty equivalents.
-It allows as well to derive a finite dimensional representation of the robust shortfall risk measure of \citet{foellmer02}.
+It also enables us to derive a finite dimensional representation of the robust shortfall risk measure of \citet{foellmer02}.
 Interestingly, a \emph{``martingale version''} of \eqref{eq:rep.ball_intro} provides a finite dimensional analytical formula for robust European option pricing, see Proposition \ref{prop:pricing.dual}.
 As an example, if we consider the price $\mathrm{CALL}(k)$ of a call option on a stock with time one price $S$ and time zero price $s$ and risk neutral distribution $\mu_0$, for the robust price of a linearly penalized call, we obtain

 when $d_c$ is the second order Wasserstein distance.
 In other terms, robust pricing of European options with respect to penalization of a Wasserstein distance simply boils down to optimizing the payoff -- here the strike -- of the option price with respect to the baseline risk neutral distribution.